Agronomy BLog - MArch

 Direct Drilled Cereals

-September planted crops sown direct into standing cover look very well and perhaps are walking drier than crops sown into conventional seedbeds planted at the same time?
-Most crops sown into dry seedbeds are draining better and assuming similar field drainage, are much drier to travel on than crops planted in October/November into generally wetter soils.
+September-drilled crops established directly into standing cover look strong and often walk drier than those planted into conventional seedbeds at the same time.
+Most crops drilled into dry seedbeds are now draining better and travelling more easily than October/November plantings on wetter soils.

-October/November cereals and winter beans planted into green cover again where field drainage is maintained are not suffering unduly.
+October/November cereals and winter beans drilled into green cover are holding up well where drainage is adequate.

 Relevant Service Areas